Celinarabe/sign-tracker/README.md

 ReactJS, Google Firebase (Auth, Firestore, Storage), and Google Maps API
 ## Background
 I was inspired to create Photo Mapper while volunteering for a political campaign.
 One of our biggest pain points was managing and storing the location of all of the yard signs and marketing materials.
-My solution, Photo Mapper, removes the need for manual entries, and allows for easy collaboration in the cloud.
+My solution, Photo Mapper, removes the need for manual entries, and allows for bulk upload to the cloud.

 Even though this app was inspired by my personal volunteer experience, I decided to make the app more generic in order to reach a wider audience, hence the name change from "Sign Tracker" to "Photo Mapper".
 Overall, I enjoyed solving a problem that was close to me as this gave me a better idea of the problem I was trying to solve and it was super easy to get immediate feedback!